-Outside of the Broad College of Business, Glendinning has been a Board member of FAR Therapeutic Arts and Recreation for eight years, as well as volunteering and fundraising for The Bottomless Toy Chest, The Jimmy Fund, and Wolverine Human Services.
+Outside of the Broad College of Business, Glendinning has been a board member of FAR Therapeutic Arts and Recreation for eight years, as well as volunteering and fundraising for the Bottomless Toy Chest, the Jimmy Fund, and Wolverine Human Services.

-If Glendinning story has inspired you to apply to the Broad College of Business MBA program, she has some words of advice to offer; “I would recommend that the individual engage with our admissions office to schedule a day visit to campus.
+If Glendinning’s story has inspired you to apply to the Broad College of Business MBA program, she has some words of advice to offer; “I would recommend that the individual engage with our admissions office to schedule a day visit to campus.
 During the visit, the applicant will have the opportunity to sit in on a class and shadow a current MBA student.
 It allows the applicant to get an in-depth snapshot of the culture of the program and allow them to visualize themselves in the classrooms and hallways.”